Inpatient Behavioral Health Care

-The newest offering at Banner Del E. Webb is its new 20-bed inpatient behavioral unit that serves patients 18 – 55 years old.
+The newest offering at Banner Del E. Webb is its new 20-bed inpatient behavioral unit that serves patients 18 years and older.

 Just opened in October 2015, the unit fill a gap in behavioral care in the Northwest Valley for this age group.
 This unit offers the same services as the SAGE unit but serves this more mobile population, who are generally in good health and do not need medical management along with their behavioral needs.

 SAGE Inpatient Unit

 The Support, Adaptation, Growth, Enrichment (SAGE) Inpatient Unit offers one of the few programs in the state that treats patients over age 55 who need simultaneous medical and behavioral care.
 The unit has two sections: A 22-bed Medical/Psychiatric unit for patients needing medical and behavioral care that offers 20 hours of therapy a week, and a 12-bed Dementia Care unit that provides a structured therapy program for patients with dementia.

 • Crisis intervention

 • Individual, group, couple and family psychotherapeutic groups

 • Music and pet therapy